Definition of a Company Secretary

 Company Secretaries and Corporate Secretarial Firms in Hong Kong FAQs

-According to the Companies Ordinance in Hong Kong, neither a director nor a shareholder can serve as a company secretary.
-A company secretary who is not already part of the company has to be appointed.
+No, according to the Companies Ordinance in Hong Kong, neither a director nor a shareholder can serve as a company secretary.
+A company secretary who is not already part of the company must be appointed.